-There are guided tours of the Custer home that come with an additional charge – you’ll need to sign up for the tour at the commissary.
+The guided tour of the Custer home carries an additional charge.
+You’ll need to sign up for the tour at the commissary.
 DON’T MISS THIS.
 It doesn’t cost a lot and it’s seriously a very educational and entertaining experience.
 The gentleman who portrayed the Sergeant was amazing and I do believe he was really convinced it was 1875.

 More about Fort Abraham Lincoln State Park here.